bytebase/bytebase.com/content/docs/get-started/cloud.md

 <HintBlock type="info">

-Cloud is for **demo** purpose and provides limited memory.
+Cloud is for **testing** purpose and provides limited memory.
 For production use, please [self host Bytebase](/docs/get-started/self-host) (don't be scared, it's a single binary and deployment is easy).

 </HintBlock>